Table of Contents

 Medications Used During Addiction Treatment in West Palm Beach

 There are several FDA-approved medications that your doctor may prescribe.
-The type of medication used and your individual challenges and needs determine the duration of medication-assisted treatment in West Palm Beach.
+The type of medication used, individual challenges, and needs determine the duration of medication-assisted treatment in West Palm Beach.
+To give you an idea, here are several of the medications approved by the Food and Drug Administration prescribed during medication-assisted treatment.

-Used for people with opioid addiction, Naltrexone can also be prescribed for anyone who is not currently using.
-There are harmful effects to taking this drug while using opioids.
+Used for people with opioid addiction and alcohol use disorder.
+Naltrexone can also be prescribed for anyone who is not currently using it.
+There are harmful effects to taking this drug if the patient has opioid dependence.

 As a drug primarily used to treat opioid addiction, Suboxone works to block the positive feelings associated with opioids.
 By changing the relaxation, euphoria, and pain relief that opioids bring, the desire for the drug wanes.

-Another name for Vivitrol is naltrexone, which is a medication-assisted treatment often administered intravenously.
+Another name for Vivitrol is naltrexone, which is a drug used for medication-assisted treatment often administered intravenously.
 This drug should not be used while drinking alcohol or taking addictive drugs.

 Benefits of Receiving Medication-Assisted Treatment